Business Contracts

 What is the difference between equity JV and contractual JV in India?

-An equity JV involves creating a new company where both parties hold shares and is governed by the Companies Act 2013.
+An equity JV involves creating a new company where both parties hold shares under the Companies Act 2013.
 A contractual JV is a partnership for a specific project governed by a detailed agreement, without creating a separate legal entity.
-Equity JVs offer limited liability but involve more regulatory compliance.
+Specifically, Section 17 of the Copyright Act 1957 stipulates that the creator is the first owner of copyright unless there is a written contract assigning these rights to another entity, such as an employer or client.

 Do joint ventures need FDI approval in India?

 Most JVs with foreign partners can proceed under the automatic route for sectors not on the restricted list.
 However, sectors like defence, telecom, and media require government approval.
-The foreign partner's equity stake must comply with sector-specific FDI caps set by DPIIT.
+This is subject to the provisions of the Indian Contract Act 1872 and other applicable local regulations, which define the rights, obligations, and legal remedies available to the contracting parties.

 What happens when a JV partner wants to exit?